Resolving the Human Subjects Status of Machine Learning's Crowdworkers: Common Rule and ML Research

 Based on the preceding analysis, we can now identify a large subset of ML research in which crowdworkers are clearly human subjects.
 These cases fit squarely into the paradigm of research, familiar in biomedicine and social science, where researchers interact with crowdworkers to produce data \emph{about} those individuals, and then analyze that data to produce generalizable knowledge about a population from which those individuals are considered to be representative samples.

-For instance, researchers often assign crowdworkers at random to interventions in order to produce data that can be analyzed to generate generalizable knowledge about best practices for utilizing crowdworkers.
+First, we consider studies where researchers assign crowdworkers at random to interventions in order to produce data that can be analyzed to generate generalizable knowledge about best practices for utilizing crowdworkers.
 Here, the crowdworkers are clearly human subjects.
-In particular, they are the target of an intervention, the study is designed to capture data about them (namely, their performance at some task), which is then analyzed qualitatively and statistically to address the central hypotheses of the study.
+They are the target of an intervention that was designed for the specific purpose of capturing data about them (namely, their performance at some task), that could then be analyzed qualitatively and statistically to address the central hypotheses of the study.